-My earliest recollection of fireworks was back in the early 1960s.
+My earliest recollection of fireworks was back in the late 1950s.
 I remember going to school one day and seeing a couple of boys showing off a 10 shilling note (50p in today’s money).
 They excitedly described how they’d written to Standard Fireworks to complain about a couple of dud rockets.
 Their 10 shilling refund set me thinking.
 If it’s that easy to make money maybe I should try it too!
 A few days later a crisp 10 shilling note arrived in the post.
 We’ve all done things perhaps we shouldn’t have done but I plead the innocence of youth.
 And the experience taught me a valuable business lesson: the customer is always right, even when he isn’t!

 Back then fireworks were very much a once a year occasion and there was always a great sense of excitement when they appeared in the shops.
 Our Bonfire Night parties were family occasions with popcorn, toffee apples and, I later discovered, more than a little fuelled by my mother’s anti-papist sentiments.